yujie6/riscv-cpu/README.md

-# RiscV-CPU Hollow
+# RISC-V CPU from scratch
-This project is about writing a CPU from scratch with *RISC-V ISA* (rv32ia).
+This project is a [Compueter Architecture](https://acm.sjtu.edu.cn/wiki/System(1)_2019) course project, which is about writing a CPU from scratch with [*RISC-V ISA*](https://riscv.org/) (rv32ia).
 It's written by **verilog** hardware design language.
 It has features as follows:

 * It has five stages pipiline with meomory controller and stall controller.
 * It has 512 bytes instruction cache, which can contain 128 instructions.
-* It can be simulated correctly for the instructions in rv32i, except ECALL, EBREAK, CSRRW, CSRRS, CSRRC, CSRRWI, CSRRSI, CSRRCI.
+* It can be simulated correctly for the instructions in rv32i, except for ECALL, EBREAK, CSRRW, CSRRS, CSRRC, CSRRWI, CSRRSI, CSRRCI.

-* It can generate a CPU on FPGA, simulate a memory on PC, and connect two of them by using uart.
+* It can generate a CPU on FPGA, simulate a memory on PC, and connect two of them by uart.
-And could pass all the tests given on board with a frequency of **150M Hz**.
+And it could pass all the tests given on board with a frequency of **150M Hz**.

 ![Summary of on chip power](/doc/power.png)